softwareconstruction240/softwareconstruction/instruction/design-principles/design-principles.md

 ### Single Responsibility Principle

-One form of simplicity is represented by the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+The [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) represents the desirability of high cohesion.
 The idea here is that an object does one thing and does it well.
 You don't have a `Person` class that represents everything associated with a person.
 You have a `Person` class that represents the distinct attributes of a person such as `name` and `brithDate`, and then you have other classes that represent things associated with a Person.

 ![single responsibility](single-responsibility.png)